-In the United States Linde participates in six multi-employer defined benefit pension plans ("MEPs"), pursuant to the terms of collective bargaining agreements, covering approximately 200 union-represented employees.
-The collective bargaining agreements expire on different dates through 2021.
+In the United States Linde participates in eight multi-employer defined benefit pension plans ("MEPs"), pursuant to the terms of collective bargaining agreements, covering approximately 200 union-represented employees.
+The collective bargaining agreements expire on different dates through 2026.
 In connection with such agreements, the company is required to make periodic contributions to the MEPs in accordance with the terms of the respective collective bargaining agreements.
 Linde's participation in these plans is not material either at the plan level or in the aggregate.
-Linde's contributions to these plans were \$2 million in 2018 and 2017 (these costs are not included in the tables that follow).
-For all MEPs, Linde's contributions were significantly less than 1 percent of the total contributions to each plan for 2017.
-Total 2018 contributions were not yet available from the MEPs.
+Linde's contributions to these plans were \$2 million in 2019 and 2018 (these costs are not included in the tables that follow).
+For all MEPs, Linde's contributions were significantly less than 1 percent of the total contributions to each plan for 2018.
+Total 2019 contributions were not yet available from the MEPs.

 Linde has obtained the most recently available Pension Protection Act ("PPA") annual funding notices from the Trustees of the MEPs.
-The PPA classifies MEPs as either Red, Yellow or Green zone plans.
-Among other factors, plans in the Red zone are generally less than 65 percent funded with a projected insolvency date within the next twenty years; plans in the Yellow zone are generally 65 to 80 percent funded; and plans in the Green zone are generally at least 80 percent funded.
-According to the most current data available, three of the MEPs that the company participates in are in a Red zone status and three are in a Green zone status.
-As of 31 December 2018, the three Red Zone plans have pending or have implemented financial improvement or rehabilitation plans.
+The PPA classifies MEPs as either Red, Yellow or Green Zone plans.
+Among other factors, plans in the Red Zone are generally less than 65 percent funded with a projected insolvency date within the next twenty years; plans in the Yellow Zone are generally 65 to 80 percent funded; and plans in the Green Zone are generally at least 80 percent funded.
+Red Zone plans are considered to be in "critical" or "critical and declining" status, while Yellow Zone plans are considered to be in "endangered" status.
+Plans that are in neither "critical" nor "endangered" status are considered to have Green Zone status.
+According to the most recent data available, four of the MEPs that the company participates in are in a Red Zone status and four are in a Green Zone status.
+As of 31 December 2019, the four Red Zone plans have pending or have implemented financial improvement or rehabilitation plans.
 Linde does not currently anticipate significant future obligations due to the funding status of these plans.
 If Linde determined it was probable that it would withdraw from an MEP, the company would record a liability for its portion of the MEP's unfunded pension obligations, as calculated at that time.
 Historically, such withdrawal payments have not been significant.